CreeperLin/System2019/README.md

 - Fork or pull this repository to your private github repository.
 - Add creeperlin as collabrator and grant read permission.
 - Fill up the group infromation in this [form.](https://shimo.im/sheets/FOQMFyh7ovU8SPeW)
+- make sure your repo has a pintos source folder named 'src', and put your documents in top-level directory or 'docs' folder.

 ## References